oliverjam/oliverjames-v4/blog/pitfalls-of-async-functions.md

 ---
+kind: article
 title: "Pitfalls of async functions"
 date: 2020-03-13T18:00:00.000Z
 tags: ["js", "async", "promises", "performance"]
+intro: Async functions can seem like the holy grail for JavaScript developers who struggle to manage their asynchronous code with callbacks or promises.
+However there are some pitfalls that aren't necessarily obvious at first.
 ---

-Async functions can seem like the holy grail for JavaScript developers who struggle to manage their asynchronous code with callbacks or promises.
-However there are some pitfalls that aren't necessarily obvious at first.

 ## Async functions